optuna/optuna/README.md

 ## News

+- **2022-08-29** Optuna 3.0 is finally out!
+You can install the latest major version by `pip install -U optuna`.
+We also provide the [migration guide](https://github.com/optuna/optuna/discussions/3930) from v2.x.x to v3.0.0.

 - **2022-02-14** Pre-releases of Optuna 3.0 are available!
 Early adopters may want to upgrade and provide feedback for a smoother transition to the coming full release.
 You can install a pre-release version by `pip install -U --pre optuna`.
 Find the latest one [here](https://github.com/optuna/optuna/releases)

 - **2021-10-11** Optuna 3.0 Roadmap published for review.
 Please take a look at the [planned improvements to Optuna](https://github.com/optuna/optuna/wiki/Optuna-V3-Roadmap), and share your feedback in the github issues.
 PR contributions also welcome!

 ## Key Features